 Here are some things we tried and some we still try.
 Long talks, dinner dates and listening to each other sleep help.
 Some things turned out not to be so helpful like sexting.

-LDR calls – some days epic, some empty
+LDR phone calls, skype, social media– some days epic, some empty

 LDR sexuality – I’m not really into sexting and video chat sex

 I don’t want him to think I don’t want him because I do.
 I fantasize about him a lot.
 But I guess I’m just not the sexting type and don’t feel like sending nudes.
 I know he’s into it.
 Tried it once, didn’t really work.
 I prefer the real thing, but that’s hard when we’re apart.
 I explained how I feel and had to talk for ages to make him understand it’s not about him, I just don’t like sexting.

 I want to be near him every moment.

 We’ve watched a lot of same movies at the same time while being on FaceTime so we can comment on the movie.
 It’s not the real thing, but it’s OK.

 I even tried some of the 7 Romantic ways to surprise your boyfriend in a long distance relationship That was cool, especially the part involving pizza.